BenjaminRCho/Celebrity-Face-Recognition/README.md

 ![Loss Curve](https://github.com/BenjaminRCho/Celebrity-Face-Recognition/blob/master/6_visuals/img4.png)
 ![Accuracy Curve](https://github.com/BenjaminRCho/Celebrity-Face-Recognition/blob/master/6_visuals/img5.png)

-Although my model had such high accuracy, it still makes a few false predictions with the test images that weren't included in training set.
+My model had such high accuracy, yet it still made a few false predictions with the test images that weren't included in training set, which suggests overfitting.
 When I run the model through a webcam script to make real time predictions, it accurately predicts the faces most of the time but it can still be more precise.
-I have tried fine tuning my model parameters multiple times but it still seems to be overfitting.
-One way to solve this would be to gather at least double the amount of data I currently have, if not more, to make it more accurate.
+I have tried fine tuning my model parameters multiple times but it still seems to be learning some face's features better than others.
+One way to solve this would be to gather at least double the amount of data I currently have, if not more, to make the predictions more accurate.
+Otherwise, I would just need to keep improving my model and its parameters.

 Predictions on test images:
 ![Predictions](https://github.com/BenjaminRCho/Celebrity-Face-Recognition/blob/master/6_visuals/img6.png)